NCMyTu/n-clone/docs/database_manager.md

     - __*DatabaseStatus.FATAL*__ - other errors.

 __insert_artist(*name*)__\
-Insert an `artist` into the database.
+Insert an `artist` into the database.\
+__name__ is automatically stripped of redundant whitespace and converted to lowercase.
 - __Parameters:__
   - __name : *str*__\
     Name of the `artist` to insert.